faayezakhtar/SQL-Learning/README.md

-This repository is for any reports or projects I do using SQL to practice and explore the language.
+This repository is for any documents used and submitted when completing the course "SQL for Data Science" from UC Davis.

 SQLPeerReview was an assignment I did as part of the SQL course offered by UCDavis.
 It was the final assignment and showcases my understanding of the language through basic analysis conducted through an ER Diagram.
-The ER Diagram is also uploaded, name 'ERDiagram_Course'.
+The ER Diagram is also uploaded, named 'ERDiagram_Course'.